What makes a B2B marketing funnel work

 Referral and review generation

-Building Your Funnel on a Foundation of Data
+Building your funnel on a foundation of data

 Effective funnels depend on accurate, complete data about target accounts and contacts.
 Data determines targeting quality, lead scoring accuracy, and handoff timing.
 Without it, automation breaks, routing fails, and sales wastes time on dead-end leads.
+Teams building AI-driven enrichment and scoring workflows can connect that same verified B2B intelligence directly to their own agents and tools through the GTM Context Graph (gtm.ai), ZoomInfo's intelligence layer that processes 1.5B+ data points daily, including via MCP for direct agent integration, so the data powering targeting and scoring is always current and grounded.

-ICP Definition with Firmographics and Technographics
+ICP definition with firmographics and technographics

 ICP definition requires firmographic and technographic data.
 Firmographics include company size, revenue, industry, and location, while technographics include technology stack and tools in use.